 In new X-Men movie Dark Phoenix, Sophie Turner takes centre stage as Jean Grey, whose descent into darkness means her fellow heroes must turn against her for their own sake – and the sake of the world.

-Ahead of its release, check out everything we know about Dark Phoenix below.
+Check out everything we know about Dark Phoenix below.

 Originally, the film was scheduled to be released on 2nd November 2018, but was pushed back to February 14th the following year instead.

 However, shortly after debuting the movie’s first trailer with the Valentine’s Day release date Fox pushed the movie AGAIN to its current date, making some fans a bit nervous about its future.
-For now, at least, it seems locked in for June.

 The initial footage gave away far fewer details, and is soundtracked to The Doors’ This is the End, hinting at Dark Phoenix’s status as the final chapter in the X-Men saga.